-99201 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a problem focused history, a problem focused examination, and straightforward medical decision making. \$30.00 (6.50) Usually, the presenting problem(s) are self limited or minor.
-Practitioners typically spend 10 minutes face-to-face with the patient and/or family.
-99202 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and straightforward medical decision making. \$30.00 (6.50) Usually, the presenting problem(s) are of low to moderate severity.
+99202 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and straightforward medical decision making.
+30.00 (6.50) Usually, the presenting problem(s) are of low to moderate severity.
 Practitioners typically spend 20 minutes face-to-face with the patient and/or family.
-99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of low complexity. \$30.00 (6.50) Usually, the presenting problem(s) are of moderate severity.
+99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of low complexity.
+30.00 (6.50) Usually, the presenting problem(s) are of moderate severity.
 Practitioners typically spend 30 minutes face-to-face with the patient and/or family.
-99204 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity. \$30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
+99204 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
+30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 45 minutes face-to-face with the patient and/or family.
+99205 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
+30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 60 minutes face-to-face with the patient and/or family.
+ESTA BLISHED PATIENT ollowing codes are used to report the evaluation and management service established patients who present for follow-up and/or periodic reevaluation of problems or for the evaluation and management of new problem(s) in established patients.